 When you choose our online post-master’s nurse practitioner certificate program, you choose to study nursing from trusted and accomplished faculty.
 We’re a private, four-year institution ranked as one of America’s Best Colleges by both U.S. News & World Report and Forbes.
 We’re also proud to have been named to the Military Friendly Schools list for the 6th consecutive year.
-When you choose us, you receive a highly flexible and highly regarded education with the added convenience of being delivered 100% online.
+When you choose us, you receive a highly flexible and highly regarded education with the added convenience of being delivered with 100% online coursework.
 Here are a few more reasons why we offer you the best path:

 - Streamline your time and talent to earn a post-master’s certificate.

 - Graduate from a program accredited by the Commission on Collegiate Nursing Education (CCNE).

 - Enjoy a flexible and convenient 24/7 online learning model.

 - Explore important topics that will help pave the way to a better future for yourself and the nurses who follow in your footsteps.

 - Take the opportunity to conduct research via clinical inquiry courses that will challenge your assumptions.

 - Learn from an expert faculty of nursing leaders who openly share their experiences and insights regarding public health and the nursing profession.

 Did you know that nurse practitioners ranked No. 1 on Kiplinger’s 2013 list of “Today’s Hottest Jobs”?
 That’s great news for the more than 192,000 nurse practitioners practicing in the United States.
 Career growth is expected to remain strong, especially in adult gerontology and family care.
 With Maryville’s online post-master’s nurse practitioner certificate programs, you can give yourself the skills and experience to take full advantage of this opportunity.